Maximizing Your Medicare

 6. Change from one Medicare Supplement (Medigap) plan to another.

 You can choose between ten Medigap plans.
-These ten plans have the same coverage regardless of company, so it is important to check whether you are overpaying for your policy.
+These ten plans have the same coverage regardless of company, so checking whether you are overpaying for your policy is important.
 Sometimes, switching to a different insurer is better to avoid overpaying for the same policy.

 How do I compare Medigap policies?